followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/4 Events/itemDeleting.md

 ===========================================================================

 <!--shortDescription-->
-Raised before an item is deleted from the data source.
+Raised before a collection item is deleted from the data source.
 <!--/shortDescription-->

 <!--fullDescription-->